Exterior Painting Across the North End — Hyde Park, Harrison Boulevard, Camel's Back & Beyond

 How long should an exterior paint job last on a North End Craftsman?

-8–12 years on properly prepped, premium-painted surfaces.
-Properly prepped means: comprehensive scraping of failing paint, sanding to feather edges, priming bare wood, caulking all joints, and applying two coats of premium paint.
-Premium paint means Benjamin Moore Aura Exterior, Sherwin Williams Duration, or equivalent.
-Cheap or rushed paint jobs on North End homes fail in 3–5 years (peeling, chalking, fading) and you end up paying twice.
-The premium investment pays back through extended life.
+8–12 years on properly prepped surfaces with premium paint.
+Properly prepped means: comprehensive scraping of failing paint with lead-safe procedures, sanding to feather edges, individual board replacement on rotted sections with profile-matched milled cedar, oil-based or premium acrylic priming on bare wood, comprehensive caulking, and two coats of premium paint.
+Premium paint means Benjamin Moore Aura Exterior, Sherwin Williams Duration, or Sherwin Williams Emerald.
+Cheap or rushed paint jobs on pre-1928 Hyde Park or Camel's Back bungalows fail in 3–5 years (peeling, chalking, fading) and you end up paying twice.
+The premium investment pays back through extended life and the avoided cost of premature repaint.

-What's the right color scheme for a Craftsman bungalow in the North End?
+What's an HPC-acceptable color scheme for a Craftsman bungalow in Hyde Park?

 Period-correct Craftsman color schemes use deep saturated body colors with contrasting trim and accent colors.
-Common North End palettes: forest green body with cream trim and brick-red accents; deep red-brown body with warm cream trim and dark green door; navy body with warm cream trim and bright color door; warm khaki body with white trim and ochre accents.
+Reliably HPC-acceptable palettes: forest green body (BM Black Forest Green, SW Rosemary) with cream trim (BM Cottage White, SW Antique White) and brick-red accents on doors and exposed rafter tails.
+Deep red-brown body (BM Caponata, SW Cabin Red) with warm cream trim and dark green door.
+Navy body (BM Hale Navy, SW Naval) with warm cream trim and bright color door.
+Warm khaki body (BM Manchester Tan, SW Sand Beach) with white trim and ochre accents.
 Iron Crest provides color consultation with painted samples on your specific home so you can see options in your specific lighting and context.

 Can I have my exterior painted while I live in the home?

 Yes, with planning.
 Exterior painting is inherently low-impact on indoor life — work happens outside, doors and windows are typically usable except briefly during direct adjacent painting.
 Some scheduling consideration around bedrooms (avoid painting outside bedroom windows during early morning) and home offices (avoid painting outside office windows during work hours where possible).
-We discuss your routine and accommodate accordingly.
+On Hyde Park and 13th Street bungalows where the lot is tight, we coordinate with you on which elevation is being prepped each week.
+Plant protection on Camel's Back and Heron Streets lots that back to the Foothills Reserve gets specific attention because the mature trees and native plantings are protected.

 What about painting in winter or shoulder seasons?

 Boise's exterior painting season is roughly April through October — temperatures need to be 50°F+ during application and overnight, with no rain forecast 24 hours after each coat.
 Late October through March is generally too cold or unpredictable.
-Booking lead times stretch to 4–8 weeks during peak season (May through September).
-Off-season (April or October) often has better scheduling availability.
+Booking lead times stretch to 4–8 weeks during peak season (May through September) particularly on the 13th Street and Hyde Park blocks where demand is densest.
+Off-season (April or October) often has better scheduling availability and works fine for sites where weather windows are reliable.

 What about wood rot or damage discovered during prep?

 We assess obvious damage during the consultation walkthrough and include reasonable repair scope in the contract.
-Hidden rot discovered during scraping is addressed via change order priced at our standard hourly rate plus materials.
-Substantial rot (multiple rotted boards, structural damage) sometimes warrants pausing the paint project to do dedicated repair work before continuing.
-We flag concerns immediately when discovered and discuss options before continuing.
+Hidden rot discovered during scraping is addressed via change order priced at our standard hourly rate plus materials, with profile-matched cedar milled to original 7-inch reveal and bevel where individual board replacement is required.
+Substantial rot (multiple rotted boards, exposed rafter tail damage requiring full replacement, porch column base failure) sometimes warrants pausing the paint project to do dedicated carpentry work before continuing.
+We flag concerns immediately when discovered and discuss options before continuing — never silently bury damage under fresh paint.

 Ready to start your North End exterior painting project?